filecoin-project/filecoin-docs/content/en/basics/assets/metamask-setup/index.md

 ## Using ChainList

-The easiest way to add a Filecoin network to your MetaMask is by using the pre-configured options at chainlist.org.
+Chainlist is a website that lets users easily connect their wallets to EVM-compatible blockchains.
+Chainlist is managed by [DeFi Llama](https://defillama.com/).
+Chainlist is the simplest way to add the Filecoin network to your MetaMask wallet.

 {{< tabs tabTotal="4" >}}
 {{< tab tabName="Mainnet" >}}